vCloud-DFTBA/Viettel-Digital-Talent-2023/1. Containerization/NguyenDinhHoang/README.md

     ``` bash
     docker compose -f docker-compose.yaml up -d
     ```
+    Image will be automatically built and run on your server.

 ### **Application Demo**
 - Access [`https://vdt-frontend.hoangndst.freeddns.org`](https://vdt-frontend.hoangndst.freeddns.org) to see the application demo.
 - Access [`https://grafana.hoangndst.freeddns.org/`](https://grafana.hoangndst.freeddns.org/) to see the Monitoring Dashboard.